Robert-van-Engelen/Forth500/manual.md

 (pointers) to integer values, strings and other data in Forth.

 A Forth system is a dictionary of words.
-A word can be any sequence of characters but excluding space, tab, newline, and other control characters.
+A word can be any sequence of characters but excludes space, tab, newline, and other control characters.
 Words can be entered simply by typing them in as long as they are separated by spacing.
 Words are defined for subroutines, for named constants and for global variables and data.
 Some words may execute at compile time to compile the body